hidat/audio_pipeline/README.md

 # Audio Pipeline
-A set of audio processing tools used to process and prepare audio file for ingestion into asset management systems.
+A set of audio processing tools used to process and prepare audio files for ingestion into asset management systems.

 ### To Install
 It is assumed that you already have Python 3.4 or greater installed, and it is in your path.